Page curve entanglement dynamics in an analytically solvable model: Abstract

 \section{Abstract}

 The entanglement entropy of black holes is expected to follow the Page curve.
 After an initial linear increase with time the entanglement entropy should reach a maximum at the Page time and then decrease.
-This downbending of the Page curve and the apparent contradiction with Hawking's semiclassical calculation from~1975 is at the center of the black hole information paradox.
-Motivated by this -- from the point of view of non-equilibrium quantum many-body systems -- unusual behavior of the entanglement entropy, this paper introduces an exactly solvable model of free fermions that explicitly shows such a Page curve: Instead of saturating at a volume law the entanglement entropy vanishes asymptotically for late times.
-Physical observables like the particle current do not show any unusual behavior at the Page time and one can explicitly see how the semiclassical connection between particle current and entanglement generation breaks down.
+This paper introduces an exactly solvable model of free fermions that explicitly shows such a Page curve: The entanglement entropy vanishes asymptotically for late times instead of saturating at a volume law.
+The bending down of the Page curve is accompanied by a breakdown of the semiclassical connection between particle current and entanglement generation, a quantum phase transition in the entanglement Hamiltonian and non-analytic behavior of the $q\rightarrow\infty$ Renyi entropy.
+These observations are expected to hold for a larger class of systems beyond the exactly solvable model analyzed here.

 {\it Introduction.} The study of entanglement properties has become an important tool across many fields of physics from condensed matter physics to quantum information theory and black hole physics, bringing about remarkable and fruitful connections between these different fields.
 One example is the universal area law for ground states of local Hamiltonians \cite{RevModPhys.82.277}, which is e.g.\ central for computational matrix product methods \cite{SCHOLLWOCK201196}, but also for holography \cite{PhysRevLett.96.181602}.
 Likewise in non-equilibrium much can be learned from the entanglement dynamics: Generically, the entanglement entropy of ergodic systems grows linearly in time until it saturates at a value given by the volume law for excited states.
 For systems with well-defined quasiparticles the underlying mechanism for this behavior is the local generation of entangled pairs of quasiparticles, whose propagation leads to entanglement of separate spatial regions \cite{Calabrese_2005}.
 While the general validity of this behavior has been confirmed by many analytical and numerical studies (see e.g.\ Ref.~\cite{PhysRevB.95.094302}), even for systems with diffusive energy transport \cite{PhysRevLett.111.127205}, a long standing debate in black hole physics centers around the very different entanglement dynamics described by the Page curve resulting from the decay of a black hole.